-for me, my gran's cooking was fantastic.
+For me, my gran's cooking was fantastic.
 I loved it, absolutely, and she cooked a lot for myself and my brother, and she told this story.
-I said 'well, how did you learn to cook?' and she said, 'you know, your granddad's mum showed me.
-She used to stand over me watching and glowering'.
-If you see pictures of
+I said, "Well, how did you learn to cook?" and she said, "You know, your granddad's mum showed me.
+She used to stand over me watching and glowering."
+If you see pictures of my greatgran, that is a scary, scary sight.
+She said, "If I was getting anything, if it was a bit too much of that, I would get a wrap over the knuckles with the spoon.
+You soon learned because it had to be the best for her son."

-11 It is worth noting that several swearwords in Italian involve religion, or better, the de-sacralisation of religion by juxtaposing religious and profane terms (as in the afore-mentioned case of "god is a pig").
-As for giovinezza [youth] it was also the title of a song that became popular during Fascism and is usually seen as a symbol of the politics of the regime.
-However, its music was composed in 1909 and had been used in different contexts prior to the Fascist appropriation, which partially explains the songs huge popularity, even among people who did not necessarily support the regime.
+8 It is worth noting that several swearwords in Italian involve religion, or better, the de-sacralization of religion by juxtaposing religious and profane terms (as in the afore-mentioned case of "God is a pig").
+As for giovinezza (youth), it was also the title of a song that became popular during Fascism and is usually seen as a symbol of the politics of the regime.
+However, its music was composed in 1909 and had been used in different contexts prior to the Fascist appropriation, which partially explains the song's huge popularity, even among people who did not necessarily support the regime.